1 Part Course |

 Session 3: Practical Implementation

-• Risk assessments and fraud assessments
+• This failure to prevent fraud training looks at risk assessments and fraud assessments

 • Top-level commitment